hanks-bs/arduino-mqtt-project/client/README.md

 - POST `/api/monitor/live-emit` – set `{ enabled: boolean }`

 You can also start the server with emissions disabled via env `LIVE_EMIT_ENABLED=0` (alias: `LIVE_REALTIME_ENABLED=0`).

 ---

+## Benchmarks in the Dashboard (proposal)

+Suggested lightweight integration points:

+- “Latest Benchmark” tile linking to the newest `api/benchmarks/<timestamp>/` artifacts (CSV, JSON, README).
+- “Run Measurements” button (dev‑only) that calls an API endpoint to trigger `yarn measure` server‑side and refreshes the tile once complete.
+- “Trends” tab that requests aggregated metrics (e.g., from `/api/benchmarks/trends`) and plots WS vs HTTP over time (avg rates, bytes/s, EL delay p99, jitter).

+Minimum client hooks to support this:

+- Read `NEXT_PUBLIC_API_BASE` for HTTP fetches of CSV/JSON.
+- A small helper to render CSV links and a compact metrics table.

+---